Stink Bug Control Services In DC, MD & Northern VA

 Take Back Your Property

 When a stink bug infestation goes unchecked, their numbers can be overwhelming.
 If you’re feeling overwhelmed, if you don’t want stink bugs eating your tomatoes, or if you just can’t stand them, let us know!
 You’ll be amazed how easy it is to get an appointment.
-Miche Pest Control is family-owned, highly rated, and we don’t require long-term contracts.
+Miche Pest Control is family owned and operated.
 Contact us today, or schedule your appointment online now!

 Recent Blog Articles